quantopian/alphalens/README.md

 ![](https://c1.staticflickr.com/3/2389/2073509907_345ad52bc1.jpg)

 ##Learn more
-Check out the[example notebooks]()for more on how to read and use the factor tear sheet.
+Check out the [example notebooks]() for more on how to read and use the factor tear sheet.

 ##Installation
 ```